 About me

-I earned my B.A. in Psychology with Honors from Universidad Javeriana and my M.A. from Universidad de los Andes (Bogota, Colombia).
-There, I studied forgiveness in children affected by forced displacement, and frustration in forensic anthropologists searching for victims of forced disappearance in Colombia.
+I earned her B.A. in Psychology from Universidad Javeriana and my M.A. from Universidad de los Andes (Bogotá, Colombia).